STCSNN: High energy efficiency spike-train level spiking neural networks with spatio-temporal conversion: Methodology

 where $u_{reset}[t]$ denotes the reset function, which reduces the membrane potential by the $V_{th}[t]$ after the neuron $i$ fires at the $t$ time step. $u_{reset}[t]$ is equal to $-s_i[t]V_{th}[t]$. $s_i[t]$ is the output spike of neuron $i$ and $V_{th}[t]$ is the threshold voltage at time step $t$, which is given by

 where $V_{init}$ is the initial threshold voltage and $\tau_{vth}$ is the time constant of threshold voltages.

-\paragraph{Current accumulator Block (ACB)} As we mentationed in section \ref{section:STCB}, convolutional layer is treated as synaptic model.
-So spike train is converted into a series of synaptic currents after the convolutional operation.
+\paragraph{Current accumulator Block (CAB)} In STCBs, STEBs utilize IF models to encode information into spike trains.
+As we mentioned in section \ref{section:STCB}, the convolutional layer is treated as synaptic model.
+So, the spike train is converted into a series of synaptic currents after the convolutional operation.
 We use the current accumulator block to accumulate the synaptic currents into a final synaptic current to improve the transmission efficiency between blocks.
-As Fig. \ref{ACB} shows, input data at time step $t$ is multiplied by the threshold voltage at time step $t$, and the result will be accumulated.
-The output of ACB $I_{acc}[t]$ is calculated by
+Using CABs, we can transmit the information one time rather than transmit a spiking train many times between layers, which is more energy efficient in hardware design.
+Because CABs aim to improve the efficiency of information transmission between network layers, we do not want to lose or increase extra information in CABs, which may decrease the network accuracy.
+So, we utilize the reverse operation of STEBs as the operation of CABs to decode the information.
+As Fig. \ref{CAB} shows, input data at time step $t$ is multiplied by the threshold voltage at time step $t$, and the result will be accumulated.
+The output of CAB $I_{acc}[t]$ is calculated by

-where $T_{max}$ is the maximum time step which is also equal to the length of the spike trains. $i_{acc}[t]$ is the synaptic current at time step $t$, which is given by
+where $T_{max}$ is the maximum time step, which is also equal to the length of the spike trains. $i_{acc}[t]$ is the synaptic current at time step $t$, which is given by

 where $I_{syn}[t]$ is the synaptic current at time step $t$, and $V_{th}[t]$ is the threshold voltage at time step $t$ which can be obtained by Eq. \ref{eq4}.